Hur man upptäcker tecken på nätmobbning

 Gastrointestinal issues

 The stress of bullying can cause stomach conditions or worsen existing conditions.
-These conditions include abdominal pain, stomach ulcers, kräkning or diarré.
+These conditions include abdominal pain, stomach ulcers, kräkning eller diarré.

 Stress